NeVeSpl/RevitTestLibrary/README.md

 ## Current limitations
  - works only with : Revit 2023 and Visual Studio 2022
- - theoretically it can be used with any test framework, but right now only integration with MSTest v3 is available
+ - theoretically, it can be used with any test framework, but right now only integration with MSTest v3 is available
- - it is slow and memory hungry
+ - it is slow and memory-hungry